Many myths persist about Houston metal roofing. Here are the facts

 - You have the additional advantage of being able to select colors and finishes for Houston metal roofing that are EnergyStar rated that may qualify you for a federal tax credit.

-For people who have modern homes and/or simply love the look of metal, standing seam metal roofing is a great fit.
+For people who have modern homes or love the look of metal, standing seam metal roofing is a great fit.
 They come in various widths and offer a distinct and bold look.

-For people who want the benefits but not the looks of metal, there is a wide range of metal shingles options, which imitate the look of cedar shakes or slate shingles.
+For people who want the benefits but not the looks of metal, we offer a wide range of metal shingles options.
+These shingles imitate the look of cedar shakes or slate shingles.
 In fact, you can order a metal roof styles and colors so that people who are unaware that it is a metal, would never be able to guess it from the looks of it.

 When it comes to durability, metal will not break on impact (such as hail or a falling tree branch), whereas both tile and slate will break and slide off the roof.
 Metal roofs with foam backing can be walked on without causing any damage.

-In the areas that are prone to wildfires, metal roofs protect homes from catching on fire, as they are non-combustible and carry the highest fire rating of any roofing material in the industry.
+In the areas that are prone to wildfires, metal roofs protect homes from catching on fire.
+They are non-combustible and carry the highest fire rating of any roofing material in the industry.

-In the regions like Texas that are exposed to hurricanes, a metal roof will protect your home from suffering major damage, because it has a 140 mph wind rating.
+In regions that are exposed to hurricanes, a metal roof will protect your home from suffering significant damage.
+Our roofs have a 140 mph wind rating.
 This means it will not be blown off or require extensive repair, such as the case with asphalt shingles.